 The school has considerable reliance on continued government funding through the ESFA.
-In 2019/20, 90% of the Academy's revenue was ultimately public funded and this level of requirement is expected to continue.
-Whilst the recent additional support for Teachers' pay and pensions is seen as positive steps these are recognised as short-term measures with the funds provided not fully providing for the corresponding increase in costs.
+In 2020/21, 92% of the Academy's revenue was ultimately public funded and this level of requirement is expected to continue.
+Whilst the recent additional support for catch up measures are seen as a positive step, they are recognised as short term measures with the current funding not fully providing for the corresponding increase in costs.
 With no real-term inflation protection, increases in funding and no assurance that local and central government funding policy will be fully implemented as planned, the funding risk remains a priority that is being dealt with.